microsoft/coyote/docs/ref/Microsoft.Coyote.Runtime/ICoyoteRuntime/RandomBoolean.md

 # ICoyoteRuntime.RandomBoolean method

-Returns a nondeterministic boolean choice, that can be controlled during analysis or testing.
+Returns a nondeterministic boolean choice, that can be controlled during testing.

 ```csharp
 public bool RandomBoolean()